thatnerd64/1.2.5-website/README.md

 - **Mod Support**: Place Forge-compatible mods in the `/mods` folder
 - **Simple Setup**: Just download the JAR and run
 - **Browser-based**: No Java installation required
+- **Offline Mode**: Uses an embedded `.minecraft` directory to avoid external downloads
+- **Custom Multiplayer**: Connect to servers with any username without online authentication

 ## Notes